CidClayQuirino/ConditionMonitoring_RNN/README.md

 # ComponentLifeCycle_RNN
-Conditioning Monitoring base in online data (temperature and vibration), and Component life cycle projection
+Conditioning Monitoring base in online data (temperature and vibration), to provide a estimated Component life cycle projection